-If you have earned retirement credit in the Special Risk Class and another FRS class, you may have two different normal retirement dates.
-If this is true for you, it is necessary to calculate the two portions of your benefit separately and add them together to determine your total benefit.
+If you have earned retirement credit in the Special Risk Class and another FRS class, you may have two different normal retirement dates under the Pension Plan.
+If this is true for you, it is necessary to calculate the two portions of your benefit separately and add them together to determine your total Pension Plan benefit.
 If you retire before reaching your normal retirement date for a membership class, early retirement factors will apply in that case.
 When you reach your normal retirement date for both types of service (special risk and non-special risk), neither part of the total benefit is reduced for early retirement.

 |Investment Plan||State Board of Administration||

 Yes, click here for a detailed comparison of the death benefits under both plans.